-- 1. The meeting was called to order at 10:03 a.m. by Committee Co-Chair Mark Dennis in conformance with the Wisconsin Open Meeting Law. - 2.
-A sign-in sheet was distributed.
-Members and consultants introduced themselves. - 3.
+- 1. The meeting was called to order at 10:05 a.m. by Marty Dierker, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
+A roll call was conducted.
+A sign-in sheet was circulated.
+A quorum was present. - 3.
 The committee reviewed the current roster.
-The committee has nine members and one vacancy for a total of ten seats.
-Members reviewed which trade(s) their companies sponsor and which areas of the state are not represented on the committee.
+A member informed the Bureau that the representative of the Village of East Troy is no longer with the employer.
+The Bureau will need to verify whether the Village still trains apprentices and wants to nominate another representative.